usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- [Proof-of-stake](https://www.investopedia.com/terms/p/proof-stake-pos.asp) ("if you have 3% of coins, you can mine 3% of new coins") makes hacking a blockchain disadvantageous for the people already with the largest stakes.
+- Mods can see deleted messages on Discord.
+- On [salt-based vs salt-free water softeners](https://www.rwatersystems.com/5-water-softener-scams-to-be-aware-of): "While salt free systems are good at scale prevention that is pretty much all they are good for.
+Salt Free Systems pretty much do nothing for you when it comes to softer skin and hair or getting rid of soap scum or hard water toilet rings.
+They also don’t do a whole lot towards getting rid of those unsightly water spots on your glass show wall doors or your dishes. (...)"
 - Softwood makes up 80% of all lumber production.
 - GitLab is [Y Combinator's first ever open-source company to go public](https://blog.ycombinator.com/gitlab-from-yc-to-ipo/).
 - [Dark mode saves only 8.5% of power when the screen's brightness is at 50%](https://www.forbes.com/sites/jvchamary/2021/07/31/phone-battery-life-dark-mode/).
 The savings is higher when the screen is at 100% brightness.